lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 * `#[repr(transparent)]` on a struct with a single field gives it the ABI of its field.
 So if it contains an `i32`, it has the ABI of `i32`.
 Generally this is only necessary to get a matching type-kind, as size and alignment will otherwise naturally match the field.
 This is especially useful for making FFI-safe newtyped integers (like for typed units).

-* `#[repr(packed)]` on a struct removes any padding and sets the type's alignment to 1, making it compatible with packed structs in C. Note that this will lead to fields being misaligned.
+* `#[repr(packed(N))]` on a struct removes any non-trailing padding and sets the type's alignment to N, making it compatible with packed structs in C. Note that this will lead to fields being misaligned.
 Direct accesses to the fields will generate code to manage this misalignment, but taking pointers to these fields is dangerous as the compiler will "forget" that they are misaligned and subsequently assume that they are, leading to Undefined Behaviour.

 * `#[repr(align=X)]` on a struct forces the struct to be aligned to at least `X`.
 This may in turn affect size.